Dotdabbie/sales-data-project/README.md

 ### Result
+**Sales Fluctuations:**

-- A fluantuation  was observed in the monthly sales trend of 2023 and 2024
+- Notable fluctuations were observed in the monthly sales trends for both 2023 and 2024.
+These variations could be attributed to seasonal demand changes, promotional activities, or market conditions.
+Top Selling Products:

+**Shirts:**

-- -Shirt was the highest selling, generating most sales from the South region.
+- Shirts emerged as the highest-selling product, generating the most sales overall.
+The South region was identified as the primary contributor to shirt sales, reflecting strong demand in this area.

+**Hats:**

-- hat was observed to have the highest count sales but it ranks third in sum of total revenue generated
+- Hats recorded the highest count in sales transactions, indicating a high volume of purchases.
+Despite the high sales count, hats ranked third in total revenue generated.
+This suggests a lower price point compared to shirts or the influence of discounts on overall sales.

 ### Recommendation